-For those that want to help support the elderly and ensure that no one is alone, try contacting the following:
+For those that want to help support the older people and ensure that no one is alone, try contacting the following:

-A tea party was first organised in 1965 by one man to help the elderly break out of the cycle of social isolation.
-The charity now supports volunteers to organise monthly tea parties on a Sunday for elderly people to make new friends.
+A tea party was first organised in 1965 by one man to help older people break out of the cycle of social isolation.
+The charity now supports volunteers to organise monthly tea parties on a Sunday for older people to make new friends.
 You can apply to be a driver, coordinator or host of a tea party on a monthly, year-round basis.

-Even without joining an organisation, there are many things you can do in your own community to support the elderly and to ensure that they are included at Christmas:
+Even without joining an organisation, there are many things you can do in your own community to support older people and to ensure that they are included at Christmas:

 Recognise if they are anxious.
 Remember, if someone is suffering loneliness they may have become socially anxious, so be mindful and try to consider what they would need to make them feel more comfortable.
 They may say no, simply for reasons such as fear of how to make conversation or for being uncomfortable eating in front of someone if they can’t chew properly.
 Make sure you don’t go overboard and do recognise if someone genuinely wants to be alone but also, know when someone is saying no out of fear or to be polite.